 Coats of arms

-See another page with four hundred fifty coats of arms of the Dardels and allied families.
+See another page with more than five hundred coats of arms of the Dardels and allied families.

 |A. Huguenin Dardel||The brothers Pierre and Jehan Dardel (not mentioned in the genealogy database by lack of precise information) received from Jehan d'Aarberg, Lord of Valangin, the properties of Jehannin de Saules.
 They settle in Saules in the Val-de-Ruz.
 They are attested in 1457.|